 Even in today’s day and age, Christians have died for the Gospel in India, and the non-Christians around them have taken notice.
 However, less radical afflictions also serve to manifest the life of Jesus.
 For instance, a new believing family is expelled from their village for forsaking the idol worship that has characterized their people for generations.
 In India, it’s called “excommunication,” and it means that the new believers lose their home, their jobs, their friendships, and everything that has been familiar and valuable in their lives.
 Why would they be willing to suffer such a fate?
 People in India who observe them will want to know the answer to that question.

-Earlier this year in north India, a pastor named Ekansh was preparing for his church’s 25th anniversary celebration, an event which triggered opposition from anti-Christian extremists.
+Recently in north India, a pastor named Ekansh was preparing for his church’s 25th anniversary celebration, an event which triggered opposition from anti-Christian extremists.
 Outside of the church one evening, two masked men rode by on a motorcycle and shot him in the head.

 Sadly, this is only one of many stories we’ve heard this year of pastors being attacked.
 In such troubling situations, we lean on God—He is often most visible when things are most awful.
 In the end, the presence and visibility of God will reach its peak at the coming of the Lord Jesus, when He will judge all people and reward His servants for the entire world to see.